-In clinical studies with mortality, outcomes other than mortality such as quality of life following surgery or recurrence after transplantation may be of primary interest.
-Because some individuals die before their primary outcomes are evaluated, we have no measure of those outcomes.
-This is known as the truncation by death problem \citep{rubin2000discussion, mcconnell2008truncation}.
-Truncation by death is a different concept from censoring in survival analysis in that the latter indicates that an outcome exists, but is not recorded, resulting in missing data, whereas the former renders the outcomes undefined.
-Naive analyses that treat truncation by death as missing data may not lead to meaningful causal analysis because the observed survivors may consist of units with different latent characteristics, so the observed outcomes of survivors in different treatment groups are not comparable.
+In clinical studies with mortality, outcomes other than mortality (such as quality of life following surgery) may be of primary interest.
+Since some individuals die before their primary outcomes are evaluated, we cannot measure those outcomes.
+This phenomenon is known as the truncation-by-death problem \citep{rubin2000discussion, mcconnell2008truncation}.
+Truncation-by-death is a different concept from censoring in that the latter indicates that an outcome exists but is not recorded, resulting in missing data, whereas the former renders the outcomes undefined.
+Because the observed survivors may consist of units with possibly different unmeasured characteristics, the observed outcomes in survivors between different treatment groups are not comparable.

-A proper way to handle the truncation by death problem is principal stratification \citep{frangakis2002principal, rubin2006causal}.
-Principal strata are typically defined by the potential values of a post-treatment intermediate variable \citep{jiang2021identification}.
-Because the potential values of the intermediate variable for a unit are irrelevant to the treatment that the unit actually received, the principal strata reflect the units' intrinsic characteristics and act as a baseline covariate.
-A meaningful causal contrast can only be defined in a subpopulation whose potential outcomes are defined and such a parameter is often referred to as the survivor average causal effect (SACE) \citep{ding2011identifiability}.
-Principal stratification has been applied in broken randomized experiments with noncompliance to define a meaningful causal parameter for a subpopulation called compliers \citep{frangakis1999addressing, hirano2000assessing, barnard2003principal, mattei2007application, mercatanti2017debit}.
+A proper way to handle the truncation-by-death problem is principal stratification \citep{frangakis2002principal, rubin2006causal}.
+Principal strata are typically defined by the joint potential values of a post-treatment intermediate variable \citep{jiang2021identification}.
+Because the potential values of the intermediate variable for a unit are irrelevant to the treatment that the unit actually received, the principal stratum reflects the unit's intrinsic characteristics and acts as a baseline covariate.
+A meaningful causal contrast can only be defined in a subpopulation whose both potential outcomes are well defined, and such an estimand is often referred to as the survivor average causal effect (SACE).
+However, since the always-survivors are not individually observable, the interpretation of SACE should be paid extraordinary caution.